-Tea houses, traditional gardens, and an extensive collection of Asian art
+Tea rooms, traditional gardens, and an extensive collection of Asian art

-Featuring over 7,400 Japanese and East Asian works of art, the Nezu Museum's diverse and extensive collection draws art lovers from around the world.
+Featuring over 7,600 Japanese and East Asian pre-modern works of art, the Nezu Museum's diverse and extensive collection draws art lovers from around the world.

-The Nezu Collection ranges from Japanese ink painting National Treasures to ancient Chinese bronzes.
-The tea ceremony collection is first class, and there is a special room devoted to it.
+The Nezu Collection includes National Treasures, and ranges from Japanese ink paintings to ancient Chinese bronzes.
+The tea ceremony collection is first class, and there is a special gallery devoted to it.

 Many of the exhibits have very helpful English explanations.

 - The exquisite "Double-Ram zun" vessel from ancient China, one of only two in the world

 - Having a green tea latte while looking out on the surrounding greenery at the NEZUCAFE

 How to Get There

 Take either the Ginza, Hanzomon, or Chiyoda Metro lines to Omotesando Station.
 From there, it's a 10-minute walk.

 The museum is home to calligraphy, paintings, sculptures, lacquerware, metalwork, and more